 In what may be Europe’s first such effort, President Francois Hollande’s government has said it will look into changing laws this year to prevent online companies from paying levies on French earnings in European countries with lower tax rates.
 The government is also considering options for common European value-added taxes on sales.

-French officials have said Google, Amazon, Apple Inc. (AAPL) and Facebook are able to sell to French consumers while not paying the 19.6 percent French VAT.
+French officials have said Google, Amazon, Apple Inc. (AAPL:US) and Facebook are able to sell to French consumers while not paying the 19.6 percent French VAT.
 Instead, they pay lower rates in Luxembourg or Ireland, where they have their European Union headquarters.

 A French Senate report cited a study showing that Google pays an effective tax rate of 2 percent to 3 percent.